cieloaloy/wikipedia-text-categorization/README.md

 *What is the conclusion of your 2nd model?
 What can be done to possibly improve it?*

 The attempt at Support Vector Machine models outperformed the Naive Bayes classifiers by having consistently better metrics, and keeping this consistency even across changes in n-gram parameters.
 The best model achieved a training accuracy score of `0.889` and a testing accuracy score of `0.810`.
 Every SVM model outperformed every Naive Bayes classifier.

+As a whole, I think the project was successful both for my learning of this niche aspect of Machine Learning, and that the models were successful despite my errors in preprocessing.

 # Statement of Collaboration